-It is a new way of decision-making without hierarchies, all team members are equal in position and decide together.
+It is a new way of decision-making without hierarchies.
+All team members are equal in position and decide together.

-betterplace.org goes some way to meeting FairShares standards when it comes to founders, workers and customers.
+Betterplace.org goes some way to meeting FairShares standards when it comes to founders, workers and customers.
 There are no investors (in the private company sense) but funders are not all interested in acting sustainably or socially.

-It is the first online platform to get public attention for social projects, which it makes it much easier to acquire donations for social projects.
+It is the first online platform to get public attention for social projects, which makes it much easier to acquire donations for social projects.

-Fair Overall
+Fai rSha res P Overall

 Case Name (Filename in DropBox) Author 1 2 3 4 5 Score

-Germany-05-Betterplace KHuF 1 2 1 1 2 1.4
+05-Betterplace KHuF 1 2 1 1 2 1.4